YahooArchive/ctv-ttml/README.md

     });

 ------------------------------------------------------------------------------------------------------------------------
-Adjusting the renderer (software/hardware)
+Notes about the renderer (software/hardware)
 ------------------------------------------------------------------------------------------------------------------------
 Some device partners may provide support for hardware parsing/rendering.
 As an app developer you don't have to do anything to take advantage of this.
 In the CC module we perform the required detection and will automatically switch to the hardware when it is available.
+Not all device partners support the hardware path at this time.
+In these cases the CC module will fall back to the software path automatically.

 This will not change the UI that the end user interacts with to enable/disable captions via the button provided in the mediaplayer's transport control.

 If the CC module detects that it is being used in the Yahoo Connected TV Simulator it will force the use of the software parser/renderer to allow you to see if your implementation is working correctly.

-If you want to force the use of the software parser/renderer, regardless of hardware support, you can use the following
-code:

-	// explicit forced software renderer

-	new KONtx.media.Captions({
-		renderer: "yahoo"
-	});

-Below are examples of the default implementation.
-Both of these examples do the same thing.

-	// explicit default

-	new KONtx.media.Captions({
-		renderer: "auto"
-	});

-	// implicit default

-	new KONtx.media.Captions();

-It should be noted that there is no way to force the hardware renderer.
-This is because not all device partners support the hardware path.
-If "auto" is chosen then Yahoo will detect the hardware support and, if available, use it, but if it is not available Yahoo will fall back to the software path automatically.

 ------------------------------------------------------------------------------------------------------------------------
 Using the default parser
 ------------------------------------------------------------------------------------------------------------------------
 Test the default path first to see if your captions look alright.
+For the majority of content providers this path will work fine.

     new KONtx.media.Captions();

-The below performs the same as the above.
+For reference; the below performs the same as the above.

     new KONtx.media.Captions({
         parser: function (url, callback) {